pnp/blog/content/microsoft-365-platform-community-update/22-05-10/index.md

 *   [powerapps-samples](https://github.com/pnp/powerapps-samples) - Samples that demonstrate different usage patterns for Power Apps
 *   [powerautomate-samples](https://github.com/pnp/powerautomate-samples) - Samples that demonstrate different usage patterns for Power Automate
 *   [powerva-samples](https://github.com/pnp/powerva-samples) - Samples that demonstrate different usage patterns for Power Virtual Agents
-*   [AdaptiveCards-Templates](https://github.com/pnp/AdaptiveCards-Templates) - Samples on showcasing the art of possible with adaptive cards
+*   [AdaptiveCards-Templates](https://github.com/pnp/AdaptiveCards-Templates) - Samples on showcasing the art of possible with Adaptive cards

 All SharePoint specific repositories or services supported directly by Microsoft are located in the SharePoint GitHub organization